Italy in August: Guide to Your Dream Italian Summer

 What food is in season in Italy in August?

 In August, Italy’s seasonal produce includes a variety of fresh fruits and vegetables.
 Expect to find juicy tomatoes, sweet bell peppers, and zucchini.
 Fruits like figs, peaches, apricots, melons, and berries are abundant and delicious.
 Herbs such as basil and mint are also at their peak, perfect for adding fresh flavor to summer dishes.
-That’s why August is a good time to participate in food tours.
+That’s why August is a good time to participate in food tours in Italy.

 Are shops and restaurants open in Italy in August?